swapnica15/712-Yorebridge/_pages/wedding-brochure-adds.md

 <div>
 <div class="normal">

-Situated on the formal lawn with a candlelit walkaway to the House and bar our classic Marquee is the ideal setting for an English garden wedding.
+Situated on the formal lawn with a candlelit walkaway to the House and bar our classic marquee is the ideal setting for an English garden wedding.

 With full use of the House as the marquee your guests can enjoy the elegant interiors and the beautiful outdoors.